Eugene Lee (sports agent): Television

 Lee is a frequent guest on Fox News, Fox Business, CNN, CNBC, CBN, Bloomberg and other publications to provide insight as an industry expert on NFL player contracts, the salary cap, the collective bargaining agreement and athlete branding.

-Author & Motivational Speaker
+Author and speaking engagements

 In October 2015, Lee published his first book, My Brother’s Keeper: Above and Beyond The Dotted Line with the NFL’s Most Ethical Agent.
 The book focuses on several NFL players in various stages of their careers and the integrity and faith with which Lee conducts his business in an otherwise cutthroat industry.

 Lee speaks at law schools nationwide, including Harvard, Fordham University, NYU and Notre Dame.
+He is also an adjunct assistant professor of American studies at Notre Dame.

 Philanthropy

 Lee serves on the Board of Directors for the New York City chapter of Positive Coaching Alliance, a not-for-profit organization dedicated to the development and well-rounded growth of student-athletes and coaches nationwide.